tasneemzulaiqa/victoria-real-estate-analysis/README.md

 ## Pipeline

-Run all the Preprocessisng Notebooks in the order listed below, once the notebooks has been run.
-Proceed running the Modeling and Analysis Notebooks which will give the final answers to our questions
+Run all the Preprocessing Notebooks in the order listed below, once the notebooks has been run.
+Proceed running the Integration, Analysis and Modeling Notebooks which will give the final answers to our questions.

-### Preprocessing Notebooks
+### Data Preprocessing Notebooks

+- `01_population_preprocessing.ipynb` – Processing population dataset
+- `02_income_preprocessing.ipynb` – Cleaning, merging and structuring raw income dataset
-- `demographics.ipynb` – map suburbs to SA2s
+- `03_lga_sa2_mapping.ipynb` – Map suburbs to SA2s
-- `crime.ipynb` – preprocessing and integration of crime dataset
+- `04_amenities_preprocessing.ipynb` – Clean and categorize Features of Interest (FOI) points
+- `05_crime_preprocessing.ipynb` – Processing and standardizing crime-related data
-- `Data_preprocessing_domain1.ipynb` – initial property dataset extraction and cleaning
+- `06_domain_preprocessing.ipynb` – Property dataset extraction and cleaning
-- `Data_preprocessing_domain2.ipynb` – feature conversion, imputation, and outlier removal for Domain property dataset
+- `07_median_data_prepocessing.ipynb` – Clean and merge rental property spreadsheets
-- `Data_preprocessing_pop.ipynb` – processing population dataset
-- `Open_street.ipynb` – open street data download and handling
-- `Openroute.ipynb` – calculating travel distances using Open Route Services API
-- `calc_dist.ipynb` – distance calculations to schools, CBD, etc from a property in the domain dataset
+- `08_school_healthcare_cbd.ipynb` – Distance calculations to schools, CBD, etc from a property in the domain dataset
+- `09_supermarket_train_cbd.ipynb` – Compute proximity of properties to key amenities and Melbourne CBD

+### Data Integration Notebooks
-- `income_cleaning.ipynb` – cleaning, merging and structuring raw income dataset
+- `domain_data_integration.ipynb` – Merge and enrich the Domain property dataset
-- `number_of_foi.ipynb` – calculating number of FOI (points of interest) within a certain distance to a property
-- `future_erp_income_interpolate.ipynb` – interpolating future ERP and income data
-- `crime_handling.ipynb` – processing and standardizing crime-related data
-- `data_handling.ipynb` – merging and managing final datasets for model input for Historical Datasets
+- `historical_data_integration.ipynb` - Merging and managing final datasets for model input for Historical dataset

-### Analysis Notebooks
+### Data Analysis Notebooks

-- `data_analysis_pop.ipynb` – correlation between rent and population
+- `affordability.ipynb` – Affordability map and ranking
+- `foi_points.ipynb` – Visualize spatial distribution of Features of Interest
-- `geospatial_analysis.ipynb` – spatial FOI point visualizations and suburb-level mapping
+- `livability.ipynb` – Liveability map and ranking
+- `vic_rent_trends.ipynb` – Analyse historical trends in median weekly rents in Victoria (VIC) from 2020 onward

 ### Modeling Notebooks

+- `forecasting_combined.ipynb` – Project property-level rents to 2030
-- `property_rent_model.ipynb` – models for top 10 features (e.g., Random Forest, XGBoost)
+- `property_rent_model.ipynb` – Train property-level rent prediction models
-- `process_time_series.ipynb` – time series forecasting of rental growth (SARIMAX)
-- `final_model.ipynb` – time series forecasting of rental growth (ARIMA/UCM)
-- `affordability.ipynb` – affordability map and ranking
-- `livability.ipynb` – liveability map and ranking
+- `sa2_growth_model.ipynb` – Forecast quarterly median rents at SA2-level

 ## Answers to Key Research Questions

 ### 1\. **What are the Most Important Internal and External Factors?**
 The results for this question can be found in:
-`Property_Rent_Model.ipynb`
+`property_rent_model.ipynb`

 ### 2\. **What are the Top 10 Suburbs with the Highest Predicted Growth Rate?**
 The results for this question can be found in:
-`process_time_series.ipynb`
+`sa2_growth_model.ipynb`

 ### 3\. **Where are the Most Liveable and Affordable Suburbs?**
 The results for this question can be found in:
-`afford.ipynb` and `livability.ipynb`
+`affordability.ipynb` and `livability.ipynb`

-To obtain a conclusive summary and analysis of our research methodology and findings, run the notebook `Summary_Notebook.ipynb`.
+To obtain a conclusive summary and analysis of our research methodology and findings, run the notebook `summary.ipynb`.